 Coal and Climate Change:

-New research from Market Forces, based on data compiled from Adani’s own corporate records, shows Adani’s investors are enabling a catastrophic fossil fuel expansion by supporting Adani.
+Research from Market Forces, based on data compiled from Adani’s own corporate records, shows Adani’s investors are enabling a catastrophic fossil fuel expansion by supporting Adani.
 It comes as Adani is ramping up greenwashing efforts, even launching a website called iCan which asks children to submit ideas to 'take individual responsibility' to solve the climate crisis.
 Several publications including Bloomberg noted that the data undermines Adani's hollow claims about being a company in transition.
 Adani's plans include:

 - Doubling its coal power generation, from 12 to 24 gigawatts (GW) through 6 new coal power stations and expansions, giving it more coal power capacity than all of Australia,